World Bank approves Nigeria's $2.25bln loan request

 Labour unions also have been pressuring Tinubu to roll back reforms.

-The World Bank said it approved a $1.5 billion loan to back Nigeria's reforms and another $750 million to accelerate revenue mobilisation.
+The World Bank said it approved a $1.5bn loan to back Nigeria's reforms and another $750m to accelerate revenue mobilisation.

 The loan will support Nigeria's effort to raise non-oil revenues and promote fiscal sustainability, which will help the West African nation deliver quality public services, the World Bank said.